AnnaYTH/goodBoys/README.md

 };
 ```
 This is the first time I can remember passing back more than one argument to the backend, it took me so long to figure out I was not desconstructing the data I was passing back on my util file correctly.
+Users have a profile show page where the current User can follow them, then they will have a quick link on their profile to their friend and they can easily see if they've posted any reviews recently

 # Style <a name='style'></a>
 "Having fun isn't hard,